Freelancing is becoming a more and more popular option for earning income at home these…

 Legal Transcription and the Pandemic

-I spoke to Janet Shaughnessy, founder of and educator at the number one online transcription training program, Transcribe Anywhere, in August 2020.
+I spoke to Janet Shaughnessy, founder of and educator at the number one online transcription training program, Transcribe Anywhere, recently.
 I asked her how the field of transcription in general, and legal transcription in particular, has changed, if at all, due to the pandemic.
 Janet still does transcription work herself and understands freelance transcription inside and out.
 Here is what she said.

 “At the very beginning of the pandemic, the legal field slowed for a bit.
 But it didn’t last long after the legal community realized that most matters could be handled virtually.
 It seems like everybody’s back in business.”